Pension policy in South Korea: National Pension Scheme

-Employees between the ages of 18 to 59 are covered under the workplace-based pension scheme, and contribute 4.5% of their gross monthly earnings.
+Employees between the ages of 18 and 59 are covered under the workplace-based pension scheme, and contribute 4.5% of their gross monthly earnings.
 The national pension scheme covers employees who work in companies employing five or more people; fishermen; farmers; and the self-employed in both rural and urban areas.
 Employers are also covered under the workplace-based pension scheme, and help meet their employees' compulsory 9% contribution by providing the remaining 4.5%.

 The individually insured pension scheme covers anyone aged 18 to 59 who is not employed; those aged 60 or above; and people excluded by article 6 of the National Pension Act.
 People covered by the individually insured pension scheme must pay the entirety of their 9% contribution themselves.

 Voluntarily insured persons are not subject to mandatory coverage, but may choose to be so covered.
 This category comprises retirees who voluntarily choose to receive additional benefits; individuals under the age of 27 without income; and individuals whose spouses are covered under a public welfare system, whether that be the military, governmental, or private school teacher pension scheme.
 As in the case of the individually insured, the voluntarily insured are responsible for meeting the full amount of their contribution.

 Voluntarily and continuously insured persons are individuals aged 60 who wish to ensure that they fulfill the minimum insured period of 20 years to qualify for old age pension benefits.
 With the exception of workplace-based insured persons, all other insured persons personally cover their own 9% contribution in full.

 South Korea has pension portability agreements with some other countries, permitting a Korean pensioner to reside and receive their pension while ordinarily residing elsewhere.
 New Zealand was added to this list from 1 March 2022.